 Windows and balconies

-Flyscreens are not enough to prevent a child falling from a window.
+Flyscreens aren’t enough to stop a child falling from a window.
 An external security grille will prevent falls, but these aren’t practical or desirable in many cases.
-A lock that allows the window to be locked partly open to let the breeze in, but stop a child climbing out, is a good option.
+A lock that allows the window to be locked while it’s partly open in order to let the breeze in, but stop a child climbing out, is a good option.
 For balconies, the railing or wall should be high enough in most cases, but you should cover in any gaps a child might squeeze through.
 Mesh on the railings might be worth considering.
-A a heavy planter box might be an option for blocking gaps but also make sure it (or any other object) can’t be easily used to climb the railing.
+A heavy planter box might be an option for blocking gaps but also make sure it (or any other object) can’t be easily used to climb the railing.
 In any case, young children shouldn’t have unsupervised access to a balcony.

 Safety gates or barriers are a must for any home with stairs or fireplaces.
 Banisters too should have no large gaps that a child could squeeze through.

 Cleaning fluids, polishes, insecticides and rat baits are all hazards and – as their labels usually state – should be kept out of reach of children.
 When there are kids in the house, store chemicals in high cupboards where they aren’t just out of reach, but out of sight too.
 Likewise, medication should be kept out of reach or in locked cupboards.
 Keep chemicals and medication in their labelled containers – never in an old drink bottle or other container that might be attractive to a youngster.

 Knives are an obvious hazard for inquisitive youngsters, but so are the serrated edges on cling film boxes.
 These and any other sharp items should be stored out of reach, just like household chemicals.
 It’s worth considering putting a lock on the cutlery drawer.
 Crockery is also best stored out of reach as it can shatter if played with roughly.